lovely-error/mithril/readme.md

 So far computing `32 iterations` of fib seqv in scratchpad mem shows this perf props
 ```
-Executed total of 788 instructions.
+Executed total of 4120 instructions.
-429 usefull and 359 nops in 196 cycles (~2.2 average IPC rate) (~45.6% average sparsity)
+748 usefull and 3372 noops in 1030 cycles (~0.7 average IPC rate) (~81.8% average sparsity)
-0 cycles spent stalled on response from extmem
+64 cycles spent stalled on response from extmem
-Experienced 1 misses and 196 hits on $i during execution
+Experienced 1 misses and 258 hits on $i during execution
-Programm size was 88 bytes
+Programm size was 96 bytes
 ```

 Learned so far...